roybrown77/me-vs-yall/README.md

 How to play:

-1. Tap "Press To Play" to sign in.
+1. Tap league.
-2. Tap league below.
+2. Tap "Press To Play" to sign in.
 3. Tap teams you think will win this week.
 4. View Leaders to see if you won.
 5. No purchase necessary.
 It's free yall.